-CBIG-SCREEN: Collaborating with vulnerable women for better cervical cancer screening strategy
+CBIG-SCREEN: Improving cervical cancer screening strategy

 We met with Professor Marc Bardou from the French National Institute for Health and Medical Research (INSERM), who is leading Horizon 2020 funded project, ‘CBIG-SCREEN’.
 The project received a €3.66 million award from the prestigious ‘Health, Demographic Change, and Wellbeing’ work program, dedicated to ‘Better health and care, economic growth and sustainable health systems’.
 CBIG-SCREEN seeks to implement better access and supply of cervical cancer screening to vulnerable groups of women.
 Catalyze provided an extensive review service for the resubmission of the project proposal, which was granted funding from the June 2020 round.

 Current programs underserve vulnerable women

 Implementing policy that translates into effective service and accessible resource is a major challenge.
 For cervical cancer, screening programs provide immense positively impacts, yet under current policies, they remain inaccessible and underused by subpopulations of vulnerable women.
 In fact, of all cancers, cervical cancer is one of the most effected by socio-economic status, with subpopulations of vulnerable women unable to access, or underusing, screening programs.
 In Europe, over 61,000 women are diagnosed with cervical cancer each year, with over 26,000 dying from the disease.
 This relatively high death rate has been attributed to low vaccination coverage and cervical cancer screening rates among vulnerable women.
 Thus, there is a clear necessity to make screening programs across Europe more equitable, to improve health outcomes and reduce associated healthcare and societal costs.